 Like software on computers, the software on your iPhone gets updated periodically to fix bugs, solve issues, and introduce new features.
-For best results, you should ensure the software you use is current to the latest releases.
+For best results, you should make sure your iPhone has the latest releases installed.

 There are two types of software you need to maintain: the iOS software that runs your iPhone and the apps you have installed on it.
 Fortunately, maintaining both types is simple.